fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 ![APfMS_LoadAndSaveTab_4.2.1.png](/AppPublisherForMicrosoftStore/Assets/HOWTO/APfMS_LoadAndSaveTab_4.2.1.png)

 APfMS's many fields and choices can be saved and reloaded later.
 Even partial work can be saved, reloaded, changed and re-saved.
-This means even if not everything is ready for publication at the same time, the workflow can still begin to preserve parts as they become ready.
+This means even if  everything isn't ready for publication at the same time, you can preserve your workflow and submit when ready.

-The saved file ZIPs up all the components and configurations to publish an app making every published version an *exact* archival copy of every published version of an app.
+The saved file ZIPs up all the components and configurations to publish an app, making every published version an *exact* archival copy of every published version of an app.
-If several apps are similar then the configuration for one app can be loaded, altered and saved under another name.
+If several apps are similar, then the configuration for one app can be loaded, altered, and saved under another name.
 This can save considerable time in updating several apps.

 ## 4.3 Using APfMS – Credentials